-Find Your Most Popular Web Pages on Twitter with Google Docs - Digital Inspiration
+Find Your Most Popular Web Pages on Twitter with Google Docs

 The web interface of backtweets is pretty awesome for tracking popularity of web pages on Twitter one-by-one but imagine if you could use the same service to measure popularity of dozens of web pages or even your entire site in one go?

-Well, here’s a Google Docs spreadsheet [*] that does exactly the same thing.
+Well, here’s a Google Docs spreadsheet PSdoes exactly the same thing.
 It consists of two sheets - one for tracking RSS feeds and other for tracking multiple URLs.

-[*] If you have trouble viewing the sheet, please open this read-only HTML version of the Google sheet.
+PSyou have trouble viewing the sheet, please open this read-only HTML version of the Google sheet.
 And here’s a video demo:

 The text in the video will be more readable if you watch it in full-screen mode.